kelzier/security-notes/Network/sniffing/wifi.md

 Where:
-`hash.hc22000`    - The output file for hashcat `dumpfile.pcapng` - The input file, created by hxcdumptool
+`hash.hc22000`    - The output file for hashcat `dumpfile.pcapng` - The input file, created by hcxdumptool

 The resulting file `hash.hc2200` may contain multiple entries.
 Remove all entries, except the ones containing the BSSID you are interested in cracking.